haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 ## Extension-closed subcategories

+- Is there any extension-closed subcategory (closed under summands) $\mathcal{E}$ in the module category of an artin algebra such that $\mathcal{E}$ has enough projectives and there are **infinitely many indecomposable projective objects** in $\mathcal{E}$?

+- Let $\mathcal{E}$ be a functorially finite extension-closed subcategory of the module category of an artin algebra.
+Then it's known that $\mathcal{E}$ has both enough projectives and enough injectives.
+Are the numbers of indecompoasble projectives and injectives finite in this case?
+And do the numbers coincide?

-Are there any classes of subcategories which we can classify?
+- Are there any classes of subcategories which we can classify?

+- Suppose that we are given the Auslander-Reiten quiver of the module category.
+Can we compute all subcategories which are closed under extensions and direct summands only using the combinatorial data?

 ## Higher homological algebra
 Can we classify all the possible structure of $n$-exact categories on a given additive category like [my paper on exact structures](/papers/exact-str/)?